Chasing Fairness Under Distribution Shift: A Model Weight Perturbation Approach: Experiments

 \section{Experiments}

-In this section, we conduct experiments to evaluate the effectiveness of our proposed RFR, aiming to answer the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{Q1}: How effective is RFR to achieve fairness under distribution shift for synthetic distribution shift? \item \textbf{Q2}: How effective is RFR for real spatial and temporal distribution shift? \item \textbf{Q3}: How sensitive is RFR to the key hyperparameter $\lambda$? \end{itemize}
+In this section, we conduct experiments to evaluate the effectiveness of our proposed RFR, aiming to answer the three research questions. \textbf{Q1}: How effective is RFR to achieve fairness under distribution shift for synthetic distribution shift? \textbf{Q2}: How effective is RFR for real spatial and temporal distribution shift? \textbf{Q3}: How sensitive is RFR to the key hyperparameter $\lambda$?